sk4la/volatility3-docker/README.md

 ## License

-This piece of software is licensed under the [​Volatility Software License](https://www.volatilityfoundation.org/license/).
+This piece of software is licensed under the [Volatility Software License](https://www.volatilityfoundation.org/license/).